Free Beta

 Real-world speedups vary by device, model, and hardware.
 Here's what you can expect:

-Model Without Spec Decode With Spec Decode Speedup
+Device Model Without Spec Decode With Spec Decode Speedup

 Performance varies by: